Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 who in turn gave them to the crowds.

-There may be a touch of whimsy here on Matthew’s part by having those who wanted Jesus to send the crowds away wind up as the banquet’s waiters.
+(There’s also a touch of irony here: Those who wanted Jesus to send the crowds away wind up serving as the banquet’s waiters!)

 They all ate and were satisfied,